Country guides Asia

 Entry requirements

-US passports must be valid for six months beyond date of arrival.
-No visa is required for tourist stays of up to 30 days.
+US passports must be valid for six months beyond the date of arrival.
+No visa is required for tourist stays of up to 60 days.

-South African passports must be valid for six months beyond date of arrival.
-No visa is required for touristic stays of up to 30 days.
+South African passports must be valid for six months beyond the date of arrival.
+Travellers can get a visa exemption for up to 60 days on arrival for tourism and short-term business travel.
+An extension of stay is possible for an additional 30 days.

-Irish passports must be valid for six months beyond date of arrival.
-No visa is required for stays of up to 30 days.
+Irish passports must be valid for six months beyond the date of arrival.
+Travellers can get a visa exemption for up to 60 days on arrival for tourism and short-term business travel.
+An extension of stay is possible for an additional 30 days.

 Useful contacts